brentius/warren-botfett/README.md

 - 📊 Backtesting engine to simulate portfolio performance
 - 🧠 Ranking system to select top tickers from a watchlist and to replace the bottom tickers
 - 🧯 Risk management to avoid extreme losses
-- 🧪 Paper/live trading via Alpaca's broker API
+- 🧪 Paper/live trading with Alpaca's broker API

 ## TODO